NixOS/rfcs/rfcs/0087-aarch64-tier1.md

 sync between several architectures due to `x86_64-linux` and `aarch64-linux` builds sharing a channel.

-`aarch64-linux` will benefit from increased percieved binary cache coverage as an additional result of channel bumps waiting for aarch64 builds to finish, saving on build times for end users.
+`aarch64-linux` will benefit from increased perceived binary cache coverage as an additional result of channel bumps waiting for aarch64 builds to finish, saving on build times for end users.